Decentralization of Ethereum's Builder Market

 Abstract

-Blockchains protect an ecosystem worth more than $500bn with their strong security properties derived from the principle of decentralization.
-Is today’s blockchain really decentralized?
-In this paper, we empirically studied one of the {\em least decentralized} parts of Ethereum – the most used blockchain system in practice – and shed light on the decentralization issue from a new perspective.
+Blockchains protect an ecosystem worth more than $500bn with strong security properties derived from the principle of decentralization.
+Is today’s blockchain decentralized?
+In this paper, we empirically studied one of the least decentralized parts of Ethereum, its builder market.

 Links